katie-hoemann/granularityDiversity/README.txt

 DATA
 > Files that are necessary for running MATLAB script to calculate granularity and mean affect for each data set
+> Files that are necessary for running R scripts to perform meta-analysis, integrative data analysis (IDA), and sensitivity (power) analyses

 LIWC (license/download and general instructions available at http://liwc.wpengine.com/)
 > Custom LIWC2015 dictionaries created for Studies 2 and 3 based on (translations) of Study 1 themes